 How to calculate half life carbon dating

-how to calculate half life carbon dating
+- How to calculate half life from a graph?

 How do I calculate the half life of carbon-14 atoms?